Duke vs. Tennessee: Odds, spread, over/under - NCAA Tournament Second Round

 Duke vs. Tennessee Betting Trends

-- Duke has won 16 games against the spread this season, while failing to cover 19 times.

-- A total of 14 out of the Blue Devils' 35 games this season have gone over the point total.
+- So far this season, 14 out of the Blue Devils' 35 games have hit the over.

 - Tennessee has put together a 17-17-0 ATS record so far this season.